 The fundamental flaw in the "water-proof breathable" war is that none work as advertised, at least in regards to ski gloves.
 The combination of insulation thickness, liner material, exterior shell material, leather or synthetics, the outside environment, activity level and the wide range of differences between individual human sweat glands, make the solution to best possible performance and fit on most days and in most conditions really difficult to solve with modern technology.

 Your hands are going to get warm and they are going to sweat.
 And that is going to happen a lot more than it's going to snow or rain.

 The ski glove that offers the best protection from outside moisture, provides the worst protection from inside moisture.

 The ultimate goal is dry hands.

 Recognizing this reality, sets the prime directive for Free the Powder Gloves.
 Make the the driest glove, balancing the competing moisture problems.

-Many leather ski glove makers finish their treating process with a silicone-based treatment.
+Secondly, most leather ski glove makers finish their tanning process with a silicone-based proofing treatment.
 In addition, most after-market waterproofing products use silicone-based material to create the water barrier.
-It does an excellent job of performing that task, but it clogs the pours of the leather a bit, and worse, it creates the shiny, slippery texture of the outside surface of the leather.
+It does an excellent job of performing that task, but it clogs the pours of the leather, and worse, it creates the shiny, slippery texture of the outside surface of the leather.
 That's what you really need to look for.

 Does the water-proofing treatment of the leather or after-market waterproofer make the leather slippery, smooth.
 If it does, there goes your grip.